SpinnySpiwal/RayField-Obfuscated-Examples/README.md

 * Works with Rayfield Obfuscated.

 ## Credit
-The RayPass project was created to bypass the [Rayfield UI Library](https://github.com/shlexware/Rayfield) Key-System for Roblox / RLua, developed by shlexware.
+The RayPass project was created to bypass the [Rayfield UI Library](<https://github.com/shlexware/Rayfield>) Key-System for Roblox / RLua, developed by shlexware.
 Credit for the original library goes to them.

 # Try It
-Try RayPass now with our Obfuscated Selection Hub (this shows RayPass working in RealTime with obfuscated examples!
+Try RayPass today with our Obfuscated Selection Hub (this shows RayPass working in RealTime with obfuscated examples!
 ```lua
 loadstring(game:HttpGet("https://github.com/SpinnySpiwal/RayPass/blob/main/SelectionHub.lua"))()
 ```